lmissel/System.IO.MemoryMappedFiles.Commands/examples/3 Processes/Readme.md

 Similarly, reading of existing files is possible, which allows faster access to the data is made possible.

 # Example from Microsoft Docs
-The following example is composed of three separate processes (console applications) that write Boolean values to a memory-mapped file.
+The following example is composed of three separate processes (console applications) that write values to a memory-mapped file.
 The following sequence of actions occur:

 - Process A creates the memory-mapped file and writes a value to it.